korinovsky/nv-bus/README.md

 ## Running deploy

-Run `ng deploy` to deploy the project to GitHub Pages.
+Run `ng deploy` to deploy the project to Firebase Hosting.